 Qualified Health Plan

-A plan that is certified by a public Exchange and provides essential health benefits, follows established limits on cost-sharing (like deductibles, co-pays, and out-of-pocket maximum amounts), and meets other requirements.
+An insurance plan that is certified by the Health Insurance Marketplace, provides essential health benefits, follows established limits on cost-sharing (like deductibles, copayments, and out-of-pocket maximum amounts), and meets other requirements.

-This is a form of financial assistance provided by the federal government.
-Under the Affordable Care Act, those who qualify can receive this assistance in the form of an advanced tax credit or cost-sharing discount when purchasing health insurance through a public Exchange.
+A form of financial assistance provided by the federal government.
+Under the Affordable Care Act, those who qualify can receive this assistance in the form of an advanced tax credit or cost-sharing discount when purchasing health insurance through the Health Insurance Marketplace.

-This is a program intended to improve and promote health and fitness, usually offered through the work place, but sometimes offered directly to those who enroll through an insurance company.
-These programs offer you premium discounts, cash rewards, gym memberships, and other incentives to participate.
+A program intended to improve and promote health and fitness, usually offered through the work place, but sometimes offered directly to those who enroll through an insurance company.
+These programs offer premium discounts, cash rewards, gym memberships, and other incentives to participate.
 Some examples of wellness programs include programs to help you stop smoking, diabetes management programs, weight loss programs, and preventive health screenings.